docker/docs/release-notes/docker-compose.md

 - Fixed the race condition that occurs following the pulling of an image.

-- Fixed error on duplicate mount points.
-It displays a configuration error message now.
+- Fixed error on duplicate mount points (a configuration error message now displays).

 - Fixed the merge on `networks` section.